Kate, Princess of Wales, says she has cancer and is undergoing chemotherapy - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 The princess is the oldest of three children brought up in a well-to-do neighborhood in Berkshire, west of London.
 The Middletons have no aristocratic background, and the British press often referred to Kate as a “commoner” marrying into royalty.

-Kate attended the private girls’ school Marlborough College and then University of St. Andrews in Scotland, where she met William around 2001.
-Friends and housemates at first, their relationship came to be in the public eye when they were pictured together on a skiing holiday in Switzerland in 2004.
+Kate attended the private school Marlborough College and then University of St. Andrews in Scotland, where she met William around 2001.
+Friends and housemates at first, their relationship became widely publicized when they were pictured together on a skiing holiday in Switzerland in 2004.

 Kate graduated in 2005 with a degree in art history and a budding relationship with the prince.